 So let's blissfully ignore his record and focus on what the promises he's made.
 Over the course of his presidential campaign, he's offered more than a few.
 One of his earliest promises was to accept public financing if his GOP opponent did the same.
 John McCain said yes, but Obama shamelessly backtracked for political expediency.
 Another signature pledge he's made is to cut taxes for all Americans making less than $250,000 per year.
 Since then, this "richness" threshold has curiously slid by five figures on two different occasions.
 For those keeping score at home, it's currently at $150,000 per year, and dropping.
 That's a lot more "patriots" than initially thought.
 He also agreed to meet John McCain for a series of town hall forums across the nation after clinching the nomination.
 The tentative agreement was abandoned as soon as Team Obama realized it would not be especially beneficial to their candidate.

 Maybe an extensive chock-full-o-compromise voting record is the key to discovering Obama's greatness.
 Wrong again.
 The non-partisan National Journal ranked him the Senate's most liberal member last year.
 He voted against the confirmation of Supreme Court justices Roberts and Alito for nakedly ideological reasons.
 In Springfield, his voting record was troubling.
 He voted to expand sex education to kindergartners and to defeat a bill that required medical attention for babies who managed to survive abortions.
-Both of these claims have been angrily decried as falsehoods by the Obama campaign and their media echo chamber, but they are
+Both of these claims have been angrily decried as falsehoods by the Obama campaign and their media echo chamber, but they are matters of public record.
+Obama, though, refuses to be tethered to an ideological label.
+Sliming him as a hardened liberal partisan—regardless of the ample supporting evidence—is just a nasty Republican trick that just won't work.
+Not this time.

 Since it's apparently far too rude to judge Obama on his lack of accomplishments, broken commitments, or leftism, perhaps the company he's kept over the years will give us a measure of the man.
 Au Contraire.
 Any discussion of his associations is at the very least a distraction, but probably fear-mongering racism.
 These are indisputable facts: Obama attended the sermons of an anti-American race-baiter for 20 years.
 He enjoyed a close working and personal relationship with an unrepentant terrorist.
 He entered into a lucrative land deal with an ethically-challenged political fixer who's now a convicted felon.
 And he befriended, funded, and toasted a former PLO mouthpiece who has defended suicide attacks against Israeli governmental and military targets.
 Any mention of these facts, however, sends the Obama campaign's outrage meter through the roof—which is usually an open invitation for increased media scrutiny.
 Obama's media allies, though, have exhibited extraordinary deference to their preferred candidate on these issues, with some media outlets going so far as to withhold potentially damaging information from the public.
 No, Obama's radical associations aren't relevant, and the neo-swiftboaters who raise them are a bunch of liars.
 Fight the smears.
 Guilt by association—no matter how vile and extensive those associations may be—just won't work.
 Not this time.